TedHusted/awake/awake.md/awake.md

 “Liam, I’m glad you were open to working with me to train Nexus for the President’s Daily Briefing.”

-The two analysis are sitting in a conference room at CIA headquarters, with a view screen covering one wall.
+Two analysis are sitting in a conference room at CIA headquarters, with a view screen covering one wall.
 The analyst standing at the center of the table is tall, dark, and muscular.
 Standing next to him is an analyst of medium height with ginger hair and a modest build.

 “I’m looking forward to it, Noah.
 Any news about Taylor’s newborn?” asks the second analyst.

 “Yeah,” says the first analyst.
 “If you’re in the baby weight and height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.
-Family leave will go for three months, and then Taylor would like to work 8-5 with weekends and holiday off. “
+Family leave will go for three months, and then Taylor would like to work the day shift with weekends and holiday off. “

 “Understandable.
 Hope I will be ready to do the same thing one day.”